Sphere10/Hydrogen/src/Hydrogen.Application/Settings/README.md

 Next time you load them (via the same provider you retrieved them from), their updated values will be returned.

-## Encryption
+## 🔐 Encryption

-In your top-level assembly-info, declare the password your product can use
+Declare the product secret in your top-level assembly-info to enable encryption:

 ```csharp
 [assembly: AssemblyProductSecret("e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855")]